Ashakibp/Data-Structures-Final-Project/README.md

-# Data Structures Final Project 2017

-## Details of this project
+# Details of this project

   *	Implements a relational database from scratch, including indexing
   *	Database supports a subset of SQL commands including: Select, Insert, Create Index, Update, and Delete